 ESP LTD Kirk Hammett Signature

 Prefer to watch the article?

 Watch the article in video form that focuses on just the bullet points and highlights for quick browsing:

 1. Ibanez Iron label RG Electric Guitar Series

 IDEAL FOR: Lead guitarists, those who prefer a non-tremolo bridge, metal, rock, progressive rock, alternative, low and open tuning fans

 The Iron Label series is one of the best guitars for shredding or playing just about any kind of heavy music.
-The RGIT27FE gets a spot for a few noteworthy features.
+The black RG pictured above gets a spot for a few noteworthy features.

 This means that the neck is basically an extension of the core in the guitar’s body, meaning that they’re one component.

 Here’s what the actual construction looks like:

 Some players don’t prefer the neck-thru design (as opposed to the bolt-on option) because it’s harder to fix or replace the neck if there’s any warping or damage.